-The Accelerated Leadership Program (ALP) is an intensive, four-day interactive program designed to advance early-stage to mid-stage partners and leaders of smaller legal organizations to the next level of leadership across four dimensions: client leadership, practice leadership, people and team leadership and personal leadership.
+The Accelerated Leadership Program (ALP) is an intensive, four-day interactive program designed to advance early-stage to mid-stage partners of major law firms, and leaders of smaller legal organizations to the next level of leadership across four dimensions: client leadership, practice leadership, people and team leadership and personal leadership.
 Participants emerge with the perspectives, concepts and tools they need to succeed as effective leaders in their firms.

 Harvard Law School’s Accelerated Leadership Program is an intensive, four-day program designed to advance the development of partners across four key dimensions of leadership:

 Participants will develop a thorough and holistic understanding of the challenges facing, and the skills and perspectives required of, law firm leaders.

-Case studies, lectures, classroom discussions, and small group discussions focused on law firms and other professional service firms will afford participants the opportunity to discuss the determinants of sustained firm success and effective leadership in such organizations.
+Case studies, lectures, classroom discussions, hands-on exercises, and small group discussions focused on law firms and other professional service firms will afford participants the opportunity to discuss the determinants of sustained firm success and effective leadership in such organizations.

-The sessions will help participants work through possible approaches to the issues that confront partners with leadership responsibilities in professional service firms.
+The sessions will help participants work through possible approaches to the issues that confront partners with leadership responsibilities in law firms.
 Participants will reflect on, and discuss effective leadership in the face of real life challenges in professional service settings.

 The program offers participants perspective, concepts, tools, and skills to help them be successful as emerging leaders in their law firms.